The Confederation of Paper Industries (CPI) is pleased to announce the publication of its Annual Review 2019-2020 – Primed for Growth.

 Notes to Editors:

-An online version of the Innovation Report is available here
+An online version of the Annual Review is available here

 CPI is the leading trade association representing the UK’s Paper-based Industries, comprising paper and board manufacturers and converters, corrugated packaging producers, makers of soft tissue papers, and collectors of paper for recycling.